 The I/O System provides file management and the device-independent interface to input and output devices.
 The I/O System is an optional component of the iRMX 86 Operating System, so it can be excluded from the Operating System if it is not needed.
+The I/O System actually consists of two systems: the Basic I/O System and the Extended I/O System.
+The user may include the Basic I/O System without including the Extended I/O System.
+The Extended I/O System requires the Basic I/O System.

-• The Terminal Handler
+• The Human Interface

-The Terminal Handler is the software interface for the terminal.
-It can be used alone or through the device-independent interface of the I/O System.
-Like the I/O System, the Terminal Handler is an optional component and can be left out of the Operating System if it is not required.
+The Human Interface provides for controlling the application system with commands entered at a terminal.
+You can create commands, and the Human Interface provides some file-manipulation commands.
+Like the I/O System, the Human Interface is an optional component and can be left out of the Operating System if it is not required.
+If the Human Interface is included, it requires the Application Loader and the Extended I/O System.